 Parking is available at the base of the Stone House Trail along Stone House Road and a good place to drop a car at the end of the hike.

-Normally a day hike, a climb up Speckled Mountain and down the Blueberry Ridge Trail can be easily incorporated into a multi-day backpacking loops that visits other scenic spots in Evans Notch such as Basin Pond, and West and East Royce Mountains. (see Royce Speckled Mountain Loop Backpack)
+Normally a day hike, a climb up Speckled Mountain and down the Blueberry Ridge Trail can be easily incorporated into a multi-day backpacking loop that visits other scenic spots in Evans Notch such as Basin Pond, and West and East Royce Mountains. (see Royce Speckled Mountain Loop Backpack)

 Mileage for the trails and destinations mentioned in this article: